 Hiring Someone to Edit Your Video

-The benefit of a professional editor is that you’re likely, though not guaranteed, to get a polished, professional-looking video with a minimum of effort on your part.
+The benefit of a professional video editor is that you’re likely, though not guaranteed, to get a polished, professional-looking video with a minimum of effort on your part.
 The downside of this option is that this probably isn’t the most cost-effective or sustainable way to produce great video content over time.

-If you’d prefer not to train your team in video editing but don’t have a bottomless budget for costly professional video editing either, a wise middle way might be to contract a freelance video editor, rather than an expensive post-production firm.
+If you’d prefer not to train your team in video editing but don’t have a bottomless budget for costly professional video editing either, a wise middle ground might be to contract a freelance video editor, rather than an expensive post-production firm.
 You can post ads outlining your needs on sites like Production Hub and Creative Cow.

 Note: For the best results, have your storyboard ready before you sit down to edit, whether you go it alone, or hire a professional.
 That way, you’ll know exactly what shots and audio you’ll need, in order, from beginning to end.